Ant-Inspired Density Estimation via Random Walks: Applications

 \subsection{Distributed Density Estimation by Robot Swarms}

-Algorithm \ref{random_walk_sampling} can be directly applied as a simple and robust density estimation algorithm for robot swarms.
+Algorithm \ref{random_walk_sampling} can be directly applied as a simple and robust density estimation algorithm for robot swarms moving on a two-dimensional plane modeled as a grid.
 Additionally, the algorithm can be used to estimate the frequency of certain properties within the swarm.
 Let $d$ be the overall population density and $d_P$ be the density of agents with some property $P$.
 Let $f_P = d_P/d$ be the relative frequency of $P$.

 Assuming that agents with property $P$ are distributed uniformly in population and that agents can detect this property (through direct communication or some other signal), then they can separately track encounters with these agents.
 They can compute an estimate $\tilde d$ of $d$ and $\tilde d_P$ of $d_P$.
-By Theorem \ref{naturalAlgoThm}, after running for $t = \Theta \left (\frac{\log(1/\delta)\log\log(1/\delta)\log(1/d\epsilon)}{d_P \epsilon^2} \right )$ steps, with probability $1-2\delta$, $\tilde d_P/\tilde d \in \left [\left (\frac{1-\epsilon}{1+\epsilon}\right ) f_P, \left (\frac{1+\epsilon}{1-\epsilon}\right) f_P \right ] = \left [(1-O(\epsilon))f_P,(1+O(\epsilon))f_P \right ]$ for small $\epsilon$.
+By Theorem \ref{naturalAlgoThm}, after running for $t = \Theta \left (\frac{\log(1/\delta)[\log\log(1/\delta)+\log(1/d\epsilon)]^2}{d_P \epsilon^2} \right )$ steps, with probability $1-2\delta$, for small $\epsilon$.

-In a biological setting, properties may include if an ant has recently completed a successful food foraging trip \cite{gordon1999interaction}, or if an ant is a nestmate or enemy \cite{adams1990boundary}.
-In a robotics setting, properties may include whether a robot is part of a certain task group, whether a robot has completed a certain task, or whether a robot has detected a certain event or environmental property.
+In an ant colony, properties may include whether or not an ant has recently completed a successful foraging trip \cite{gordon1999interaction}, or if an ant is a nestmate or enemy \cite{adams1990boundary}.
+In a robotics setting, properties may include whether a robot is part of a certain task group, whether it has completed a certain task, or whether it has detected a certain event or environmental property.